natewatson999/node-virustotal/README.md

 ### PublicConnection.UrlEvaluation()
 This function is a convenience function which combines submitUrlForScanning and retrieveUrlAnalysis.
 This takes a URL which may or may not have been scanned in the past, cues it for scanning, waits for the scanning to be finished, and outputs the scan results.
 This function takes 3 parameters: a URL, a result callback function, and an error function.
 The URL should have the protocol.
 The result callback function has the same output as retrieveUrlAnalysis.
 The error function is mandatory, and is under the same rules as all of the other error functions in the public API.

+### PublicConnection.FileEvaluation()
+This is a convenience function which combines submitFileForAnalysis and getFileReport.
+Basically, this function lets the developer submit a file for analysis, and get the analysis without any intermediate work.
+The parameters are identical to those of submitFileForAnalysis, except the response callback function fires when the file has been analyzed by Virustotal, rather than merely submitted.
+Depending on Virustotal's traffic, the evaluation process can take up to 2 hours to finish, so it's a really bad idea to use this for anything approaching real-time.

 ### PublicConnection example

 ```